leyuskckiran1510/youtubepet/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://github.com/leyuskc/YoutubePet)-->

-### "It is an easy-to-use extension or plugin for your browser.
+### "It is an easy-to-use for you passive income as youtube content creator.
 To use it, simply install it and choose what you want to learn.
 Then let it do its thing."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>